 For more pigmented color, apply these eyeshadows with your fingertips (or a sponge-tip applicator).
 The powder-cream consistency can make the pigment tough to pick up with a flat eye shader brush.
 But once on the skin, a fluffy dome-shaped brush works well to blend.

-Featuring 12 quads in the Color Plush collection, Maybelline’s Silk Eyeshadow Quads include 4 very shimmery shades that make great day or night looks (so if you don’t like a lot of shimmer, you might want to try another quad).
-Color combinations look lovely blended together on the eyelid while a creamy soft formula offers good pigmentation for light olive skin.
+Featuring 12 quads in the Color Plush collection, Maybelline’s Silk Eyeshadow Quads include 4 very shimmery shades that make a great day or night looks (so if you don’t like a lot of shimmers, you might want to try another quad).
+Color combinations look lovelily blended together on the eyelid while a creamy soft formula offers good pigmentation for light olive skin.